Cream Cheese Mints

-Cream Cheese Mints are popular for graduations, weddings, baby showers, and candy dishes during Christmas and Easter.
-They make a sweet gift and are so yum!
-For more perfectly cute sweets, try Chocolate Covered Strawberries and Caramel Candy.
+Mints make a sweet gift and are so yummy!
+For more perfectly cute sweets, try Butter Mints and Caramel Candy.

 Pink Cream Cheese Mints piled in a bowl.

-They are similar to Butter Mints, but with the addition of cream cheese, they have a slightly different texture.
+Cream cheese mints are similar to Butter Mints, but with the addition of cream cheese, and they have a slightly different texture.

-These homemade Mints are the best little treat, and will literally melt in your mouth.
-They are creamy, minty, and so tasty.
-Did I mention this recipe is SO easy?
+• Tasty.
+These homemade mints are the best little treat and will melt in your mouth.

-MIX.
-In a large bowl of a stand mixer, combine cream cheese, butter, and powdered sugar.
+1. BATTER.
+In a large bowl (or in the bowl of a stand mixer), combine cream cheese, butter, and powdered sugar.
 Cream together until well blended.
 Add in peppermint oil, one drop at a time.
 Color as desired or leave white.

-REFRIGERATE.
-Let dry on wax paper for about 2 hours, then freeze or refrigerate.
+3. DRY.
+Let dry on wax paper for about 2 hours then freeze or refrigerate.

 recipe Tips

-Sticky mints.
+• Sticky mints.
 If your mint mixture is too sticky, it needs more sugar.
-Just add powdered sugar 1 tablespoon at a time until it stiffens up.
+Add powdered sugar 1 tablespoon at a time until it stiffens up.
 The mixture should be pretty stiff, similar to play dough.
 This helps them keep their shape at room temperature.

-How much to make.
-If you’re making mints for a party or gathering, I think it’s safe to plan on making 2-3 mints per person.
-Some will probably take more than one, and some won’t eat any.
-So 2-3 is probably safe.
+• How much to make.
+If making this easy cream cheese mints recipe for a party or gathering plan on making 2-3 mints per person.

 Variations

-Colors: Should you wish to create different colors out of one batch, simply divide the dough into the desired number of colors you wish to use.
+• Colors.
+Divide the dough into the desired number of colors.
 Wrap each portion with plastic wrap so that it doesn’t dry out.

-Shapes: I love the look of the mints pressed with a fork, and usually make them this way.
+• Shapes.
+I love the look of the mints pressed with a fork and usually make them this way.
+You could also try:

-Flavors: An alternative for peppermint extract is a mint extract.
+• Flavors.
+An alternative to peppermint extract is a mint extract.
 It will have more of a spearmint flavor instead of peppermint.

-If you want to avoid mint entirely, use any other extract.
-A simple vanilla extract or almond, cherry, orange, lemon, or even root beer extract will all work!
-Be sure to add the extract in slowly, and taste as you go so that you don’t over-flavor the mints.
+• To avoid mint entirely, use any other extract.
+A simple vanilla extract, almond, cherry, orange, lemon, or even root beer extract will all work!
+Add the extract in slowly, and taste as you go so that you don’t over-flavor the candy.

 Cream cheese mints recipe process image.